The ORP Foundation

 Decision Process: Trustees consult with family members as part of their decision-making

-Specific timelines from invitation to decision are not publicly stated, but the bi-annual meeting schedule suggests decisions may take several months depending on when an organization is identified in relation to the grant panel schedule.
+Specific timelines from invitation to decision are not publicly stated, but the bi-annual meeting schedule suggests decisions may take several months depending on when an organisation is identified in relation to the grant panel schedule.

 Success Rates